Ernie Parker: Cricket

 Parker was able to excel at both tennis and cricket because at the time tennis was mostly a winter game in Perth.
 He played cricket for East Perth (Perth Cricket Club) and Wanderers in the Western Australian Grade Cricket competition.
 An elegant batsman, he was the first player to score a double-century in senior Perth cricket, and set a long-standing record of 19 centuries in the competition.

 He represented Western Australia in first-class cricket between 1905 and 1910 in the years before Western Australia joined the Sheffield Shield competition.
 He was the first player to score a first-class century for Western Australia, when he made 116 in his second match.
 He also made 117 in only 82 minutes against Victoria in 1910.
 He was included in two trial matches to select the Australian team to tour England in 1909, but without success.

 War service and death

 Despite failing eyesight, which had affected his later sporting career, Parker enlisted in the Australian army in World War I. A gunner in the 102 Howitzer Battery, 2nd Brigade, he was killed by an enemy shell on 2 May 1918 in Caëstre, France.

+A biography, Ernest Parker: Not a Love Story, by Max Bonnell and Andrew Sproul, was published by The Association of Cricket Statisticians and Historians in 2024.